calamuslabs/injective-calamus-finance/DELPHI_HKT.md

 ## Challenges we ran into

-Although the tech stack used inTRON is relatively basic for a Web3 developer, we encountered multiple technical problems which take quite some time to solve:
+we encountered multiple technical problems which take quite some time to solve:

-- **Issue 1: Some OpenZeppelin's contracts had errors when compiled with TronBox.** Thus, we had to customize the contracts by OpenZeppelin.
-- **Issue 2: TronBox cannot deploy contracts.** We chose TronIDE and Tronscan to replace TronBox in deploying.
-- **Issue 3: Interacting with the wallet on Frontend.** Some examples and sample codes do not run correctly, are hard to set up and use obsolete, incompatible libraries.
-Luckily, the team can still connect to the wallet by customizing these examples based on TronWeb's document.
-- **Issue 4: Smart Contracts failure.** Some Smart Contracts, which can deploy on Ethereum Testnet, can fail on TVM due to various reasons, some of which relate to data type or using an external library.
+- **Issue 1: The absence of documentation** and the lack of source code examples to build a complete dApp on Injective have been challenging.
+Additionally, the sdk-ts is outdated, resulting in errors when signing transactions, such as the "funds" variable in MsgExecuteContract, which is not necessary but still generates an error.
+We addressed this issue by adding one Injective wei for each standard transaction.
+- **Issue 2: The size of the Injective ecosystem**, developer tools, and JS libraries is quite extensive, making it difficult to learn everything in the duration of a hackathon.
+Additionally, CosmWasm is more complicated than other smart contract development languages, requiring us to invest both official and spare time on weekends to write code.
+- **Issue 3:**
 ## Accomplishments that we're proud of

 - Build a Money Streaming protocol on a new platform.